bluehalo/broad-hammer/README.md

 Google Forms have a Script Editor where you need to inject the code from the `google-form`.
 The code is in `gs` format, which is based on JavaScript.
-The service account will be automatically created [`appsdev-apps-dev-script-auth@system.gserviceaccount.com`](https://developers.google.com/apps-script/guides/cloud-platform-projects#default_cloud_platform_projects).
+The service account will be automatically created [`appsdev-apps-dev-script-auth@system.gserviceaccount.com`](https://developers.google.com/apps-script/guides/cloud-platform-projects#default_cloud_platform_projects) and used for deployment.
 Complete the setup on the account that you want error messages to report to.

-> Create the Cloud Function in GCP to get the HTTP URL before proceeding
+> NOTE: Create the Cloud Function in GCP to get the HTTP URL before proceeding

 1. In the Triggers tab, add a Trigger with the following settings